 Figure II.3 contains an example of an audio player system and preferred dosimeter capture point where the measured signal x is collected just before digital-to-analogue conversion.

-Since pA is typically not readily available, it is shown here how to estimate pA based on a digital signal in the player (PAD, personal audio device, which does not have a transducer) and other known characteristics of PAD and headphones.
+Since pA is typically not readily available, it is shown here how to estimate pA based on a digital signal in the player (PAD, personal audio device, which does not have a transducer) and other known or assumed characteristics of PAD and headphones.

 Table II.1 describes the quantities needed for dose estimation.